Bryce Lyon

-Bryce Dale Lyon (April 22, 1920 – 2007) was a medieval historian who taught at the University of Colorado, Harvard University, the University of Illinois, the University of California at Berkeley and Brown University.
+Bryce Dale Lyon (April 22, 1920 – 2007) was an American medievalist who taught at the University of Colorado, Harvard University, the University of Illinois, the University of California at Berkeley and Brown University.
 By the end of his career, Lyon wrote, co-authored, or edited over twenty books; published over fifty scholarly articles; and wrote over one hundred book reviews.

-Early life
+Early life and education

 Bryce Dale Lyon was born April 22, 1920, in Bellevue, Ohio, to E. Paul Lyon and Florence Gundrum.
 Life in Bellevue explained Lyon's interest in economic history.
 Bellevue was a railroad town serviced by the Mad River & Lake Erie Railroad, the Toledo-Norwalk Railroad, the Nickel Plate Railroad, the Wheeling & Lake Erie Railroad and the Pennsylvania Railroad.
 These railroads connected Bellevue with Cleveland and Toledo, enabling trade and commerce in Bellevue.
 The wealth of Bellevue contributed to the creation of Standard Oil.

-Education

 In 1942 Lyon obtained a B.A. in history, graduating summa cum laude from Baldwin-Wallace College in Berea, Ohio.
 World War II delayed Lyon's goal to obtain a Ph.D. in history.
 World War II also delayed Lyon's marriage to Mary Elizabeth Lewis, a fellow student at Baldwin-Wallace.
 Mary was the perfect personal and professional companion, having majored in classics and possessing a keen grasp of Latin.
 As Lyon's career progressed, Mary transitioned from typist and editor to co-researcher and co-author.

-In June 1946, Lyon and his wife Mary moved to Ithaca, New York to attend Cornell University for his Ph.D. in history.
+In June 1946, Lyon and his wife Mary moved to Ithaca, New York, to attend Cornell University for his Ph.D. in history.
 The luminaries at Cornell University allowed Lyon to pursue both ancient and medieval history.
 Professor Carl Stephenson, an eminent medievalist, became Lyon's thesis director.
 Lyon also received a minor in ancient history with Professor M.L.W.
 Laistner and a minor in political theory with Professor George H. Sabine.

 Professor Stephenson introduced Lyon to Henri Pirenne's writings.
 Henri Pirenne, a renowned Belgian medieval historian, theorized the Roman Empire ended when subsistence living replaced trade.
 Pirenne believed trade first reappeared in the Low Countries.
 According to Pirenne, this trade explains why many institutions from Middle Ages started in the Low Countries.
 Building upon Pirenne's theories, Stephenson suggested Lyon write his thesis on feudalism.
 Lyon narrowed his thesis to The Money Fief Under the English Kings, 1066-1485.